TeamNewPipe/NewPipe/.github/PULL_REQUEST_TEMPLATE.md

 #### What is it?
 - [ ] Bugfix (user facing)
-- [ ] Feature (user facing)
+- [x] Feature (user facing)
 - [ ] Codebase improvement (dev facing)
 - [ ] Meta improvement to the project (dev facing)

 #### Description of the changes in your PR
 <!-- While bullet points are the norm in this section, feel free to write free-form text instead of a list -->
-- record videos
-- create clones
-- take over the world
+- allow user login to differnt accounts from settings pane

 #### Before/After Screenshots/Screen Record
 <!-- If your PR changes the app's UI in any way, please include screenshots or a video showing exactly what changed, so that developers and users can pinpoint it easily.
 Delete this if it doesn't apply to your PR.-->